ledger/ledger/doc/GLOSSARY.md

   reports.
 This process is now done with the Ledger software which creates reports from the journal.
 A journal is sometimes called a register.

+**Posting**: A single debit or credit line of a transaction.
+A posting comprises an account and the debit or credit amount.
+It also inherits the shared description and date from the transaction.
+In the Ledger software, a posting may also have metadata and an account state.

 **Report**: A summary made from a journal of transactions.
 Each transaction affects accounts and those effects are collated and totaled.
   The two most common reports are the balance sheet, which shows what is